|

 feet long.
 They may or may not include a neckline and definitely do not

-FYI, you can buy a scooter attachment from Alpine and I think the
+include a scooter attachment.
+FYI, you can buy a scooter attachment from Alpine and I think thecost is $8.
+However, you can always fashion your own scooter

 attachment by wrapping a piece of nylon rope around the stem or